THE NEXT MUNICIPAL AND SCHOOL BOARD ELECTION IS OCTOBER 26, 2026!

 Checkout AMO’s new FREE online workshop series - Stronger Leaders, Stronger Communities.
 This workshop series will provide you with the tools you need to lead with purpose, handle conflict, protect your wellbeing, and build genuine community support.

+There are two streams – one for elected officials considering re-election, and one for first-time candidates exploring a run.
 The series consists of 4 sessions (Nov 2025 - Apr 2026), with one workshop per month in the evening from 6:30-8:30pm

 To learn more & register, please visit the AMO website.